 The sponsored article features Paypal and is ultimately a Paypal-created article placed as a native ad on Forbes.com.

 If you’ve primarily used nano or micro influencers, consider adding a Macro influencer to your team.
 Or if you’ve primarily used influencers with more than 100,000 followers, think about adding a few brand ambassadors.
 You can also experiment with a few one-off influencer campaigns.

 Adding variety to your influencer team will open up new audiences and allow you to try new things.
 If you track performance carefully, you’ll gain new insights on your audience segments.

 Audrey Van Vark from Lume Cube noted that she frequently uses different kinds of influencers to achieve different marketing goals.
 Because the holidays open unique opportunities not typically seen throughout the year, Lume Cube will use a healthy mix of influencer types to achieve different marketing KPIs.

 Not only do most social media users find video more compelling than images or written content, but social channels are adding new video and live streaming features.
 The holiday season is a great time to boost your video activity online through all of the leading social channels, including YouTube, Instagram, Facebook, and TikTok.

 Behind the scenes live streams nurture deeper connections between consumers and their favorite brands.
 Myprotein decided to live stream the company’s birthday celebration.
 The video event featured employee interviews and product giveaways for virtual guests.
-Myprotein also hosts live home workout events for their customers and ambassadors.
+Myprotein also hosts live home workout events for its customers and ambassadors.

-The holidays generally mean more work for eCommerce marketers, but it’s also a time to have fun with your consumers.
+The holidays generally mean more work for ecommerce marketers, but it’s also a time to have fun with your consumers.
 As more holiday shoppers want to avoid the store crowds, they are using their mobile devices to start their holiday gift planning early.
 The tips above will help you get ahead this year and every year thereafter.